glycerine/zygomys/README.md

 your program with minimal fuss and maximum convenience.

-It is written in Go and plays easily with Go programs and Go structs, using reflection to instantiate Go structs from the scripted configuration. zygomys borrows certain constructs from Clojure, and others from Go.
+It is written in Go and plays easily with Go programs and Go structs, using reflection to instantiate trees of Go structs from the scripted configuration.
+These data structures are native Go, and Go methods will run on them at compiled-Go speed.

 Because it speaks JSON and Msgpack fluently, zygomys is ideally suited for driving complex configurations and providing projects with a domain specific